vinayr7/Debug/README.md

-Hi, help us. somehow Cursor wasnt working in a correct way.
+somehow Cursor wasnt working in a correct way.